shakna-israel/NecromancersApprentice/Ancillaries/TheoryOfMagic.md

 0/8 Mages were able to excel at the task.

+### Conclusion

-Conclusion: Ventusamancers have shown ability, but no aptitude for developing skill in their opposite school ofmagic.
+Ventusamancers have shown ability, but no aptitude for developing skill in their opposite school ofmagic.
 When placed in a challenging situation, the use of terramancy is akin to suicide.

 *Results*